patchlevel/event-sourcing-phpunit/README.md

 }
 ```

-You can also test multiple calls and events:
+You can also provide multiple given events and expect multiple events:

 ```php
 final class ProfileTest extends AggregateRootTestCase